-Since I have been investing with dividend stocks back in 2009, I have used 5 different discount brokers (not so discounted back in the day though) and it’s a competitive market out there.
+Since I have been investing with dividend growth stocks back in 2009, I have used 6 different Canadian discount brokers (not so discounted back in the day though) and it’s a competitive market out there.

-Not all discount brokers review is done the same.
+Not all discount brokers review is done the same either.
 It’s often geared towards a new investor with little money rather than a seasoned investor looking for specific features.

 Discount Broker Requirements

 I have tried to simplify the requirements DIY investors look for in a discount broker as outlined below.
 Use the table down below to see which Canadian discount broker fit your needs.

 It’s ok to have multiple discount brokers too as many of my readers have more than one discount broker.
 Usually, you end up with different accounts at different brokers for various reasons.